 - There is a heart defibrillator available with staff/members trained in its use.

-- The church bulletin is being redesigned to have sensory-friendly icons depicting different aspects of the service for those who are pre-readers, non-readers, or who are new to the worship service experience.
+- The church bulletin has sensory-friendly icons depicting different aspects of the service for those who are pre-readers, non-readers, or who are new to the worship service experience.

 More on the Hearing Loops

 CITP has installed “Hearing Loop” technology in both the sanctuary and the fellowship hall to aid anyone wearing hearing aids or planning to acquire hearing aids.
 This is the latest technology in hearing assistance.
 The hearing loop transmits sound directly from the microphones of the sanctuary or fellowship hall sound system into your hearing aids.
 Most hearing aids today have as one of their settings what is called a “T-Coil” (“telecoil”) setting.
 Simply switch your hearing aid to this setting and you will instantly be connected to the hearing loop of the sound systems.
 If you do not know how to activate your T-Coil visit your audiologist or hearing aid technician and ask them to activate your T-Coil.
 Tell them your church has installed hearing loops.
 Other churches and public spaces are starting to add this state of-the-art technology, or adapt their hearing assistance devices to it, so you will find increasing opportunities to make use of the feature once your T-Coil setting is activated.

 “If no one is talking into a microphone will I hear ambient sound (music, talking, etc.)?”